peteroupc/peteroupc.github.io/filenames.md

 - 255 Unicode code points, if the names are limited to the basic characters given in the previous section, or
 - 63 Unicode code points, otherwise.

 (MS-DOS supported only file names with up to 8 bytes, followed optionally by "." and up to three more bytes, and with no more than one ".".
-Such a file length limit almost never occurs in practice today.)
+Such a limit almost never occurs in practice today.)

 ### Normalization and HFS Plus